-The Claims Administrator will assist the patient and family with travel and lodging arrangements only when services are received from a Designated Facility.
+The Claims Administrator will assist the patient and family with travel and lodging arrangements when services are received from a Designated Facility.
 Expenses for travel, lodging and meals for the transplant recipient and a companion are available under this Plan as follows:

-- Transportation of the patient and one companion who is traveling on the same day(s) to and/or from the site of the transplant for the purposes of an evaluation, the transplant procedure or necessary post-discharge follow-up. - Eligible Expenses for lodging and meals for the patient (while not confined) and one companion.
-Benefits are paid at a per diem rate of up to \$75 per person. - Travel and lodging expenses are only available if the transplant recipient resides more than 50 miles from the Designated Facility. - If the patient is an Enrolled Dependent minor child, the transportation expenses of two companions will be covered and lodging and meal expenses will be reimbursed up to the \$75 per diem rate.
+• Transportation of the patient and one companion who is traveling on the same day(s) to and/or from the site of the transplant for the purposes of an evaluation, the transplant procedure or necessary post-discharge follow-up.

+- Eligible Expenses for lodging and meals for the patient (while not confined) and one companion.
+Benefits are paid at a per diem rate of up to \$75 for one person or up to \$150 for two people. - Travel and lodging expenses are only available if the transplant recipient resides more than 50 miles from the Designated Facility. - If the patient is an Enrolled Dependent minor child, the transportation expenses of two companions will be covered and lodging and meal expenses will be reimbursed up to the \$150 per diem rate.